The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Upgrading to vCenter 2.5 Update 1 or later and ESX 3.5 Update 1 or later corrects this issue.

 When the snapshot completes, the ESX host reconnects to vCenter automatically.
-For more information, see Command to monitor snapshot deletion (1007566).
+For more information, see Command to monitor snapshot deletion in VMware ESX/ESXi (1007566).

 See step 2 of Committing snapshots from within the Service Console (1006847) for information on determining if the virtual machine still has snapshots.